Career Development Fellowship

-- Have already received funding to set up your research group
+- Already received funding to set up your research group

-- Have a core-funded Group Leader position at one of our Institutes2
+- A core-funded Group Leader position at one of our Institutes*

-Some other locations are not eligible; please contact the office before starting your application to see whether your host institution is covered.
+Some other locations are not eligible; please contact us before starting your application to check your host institution is covered.